Requested funding for parks and greenways over the next 5 years has been cut dramatically. You can make a change.

 And we will miss out on the tremendous economic benefits that greenways provide.
 For example, a study found that the Four-Mile Creek Greenway delivers an ROI of $8 for every $1 invested.
 But it’s not too late.
 We still have time to shape how many park, greenway, and rec center projects get completed over the next five years – if we act together now.

-We thank you in advance for speaking up to restore the critical funding of our parks, greenways, and recreation centers.
+We thank you in advance for getting involved or speaking up to restore the critical funding of our parks, greenways, and recreation centers.
 Thank you.